WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 or:

 `Alice & Bob` (This is one entity which is not the same as `Alice, Bob` as they are multiple entities and thus separated by a comma)
-Remember that is not the same as `Alice, Bob` as they are multiple entities separated by a comma).
 :::

 :::details